Your flight was canceled by the technology outage. What do you do next?

 Airports in Amsterdam, Berlin and Zurich had particularly high numbers of canceled flights.
 When airlines in Europe are responsible for a cancellation or delay, travelers are entitled to compensation under a regulation known as EU261, but that rule has an exception for disruptions caused by “extraordinary circumstances” beyond the airline’s control.

-There is no provision for compensation under U.S. law; airlines set their own policies for reimbursing stranded travelers for things like hotels and meals.
-The Transportation Department maintains a “dashboard” showing what each airline promises to cover.
+There is no similar provision for compensation under U.S. law, and airlines set their own policies for reimbursing stranded travelers for things like hotels and meals.

+However, the Transportation Department appears to be taking the view that the cancellations and delays were within the airlines’ control, and it is pressuring carriers to cover passengers’ costs.

+“We have reminded the airlines of their responsibilities to take care of passengers if they experience major delays,” Buttigieg said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.